Betsy DeVos confirmed as education secretary, as Pence casts tie-breaking vote

 Democrats have also expressed concerns that DeVos is philosophically opposed to public schools — and her business ties raise questions about conflicts of interest.
 She has personally invested in private and charter schools and been an outspoken advocate on both.

-So while they couldn't stop her confirmation, Democrats can make it as painful as possible.
-They plan to use a similar delay tactic for more nominees, including for Sen. Jeff Sessions, R-Alabama, to be attorney general.
+While they couldn't stop her confirmation, Democrats did make it as painful as possible.
+And they plan to use a similar delay tactic for more nominees, including for Sen. Jeff Sessions, R-Alabama, to be attorney general.
 The Senate is expected to move to his confirmation next

 Related: Betsy DeVos Cites Grizzly Bears During Guns-in-Schools Debate